The Books

 What readers say about this book.

 "I had been doing estate-planning work for years but being introduced as an insurance advisor.
-After working through The Bridge, I rebuilt how I introduced my practice in every professional context.
+After working through Build the Bridge, I rebuilt how I introduced my practice in every professional context.
 The introduction changed.
 The referrals changed."

 Estate-Planning Specialist, Delhi NCR